 What Happens to Buyers If Closing Doesn’t Happen on Time?

-If a home purchase doesn’t close on time because of the actions of the buyers or the mortgage company, the buyers could pay a hefty financial and emotional price.
-Regardless, if buyers miss a closing date, there are 2 basic options:
+If a home purchase is completed on closing day because of the actions of the buyers or the mortgage company, the buyers could pay a hefty financial and emotional price.
+Regardless, if the purchaser misses a closing date, there are 2 basic options:

-- Get the sellers to agree to an extension
+- Get the seller to agree to an extension

 The first option isn’t really much of an option at all.
 Buyers would be foolish in almost all cases to back out of the sale just because they aren’t going to close on time.
 Doing so would most likely mean they’ll have to forfeit their earnest money deposit, which is often a substantial sum, or spend more time and money trying to litigate to get it back.